sathishkumar67/Adam-mini/README.md

 ## Citation

-If you find this code helpful, please cite our paper in the following format.
+If you find this code helpful, please cite paper in the following format.

 ```
 @article{zhang2024adam,